Martin B-26 Marauder: British Commonwealth

-In 1942, a batch of 52 B-26A Marauders (designated Marauder I by the RAF) were offered to the United Kingdom under Lend-Lease.
+In 1942, a batch of 52 B-26A Marauders, designated Marauder I by the Royal Air Force (RAF), were offered to the United Kingdom under Lend-Lease.
 Like the earlier Martin Maryland and Baltimore, these aircraft were sent to the Mediterranean, replacing the Bristol Blenheims of 14 Squadron in Egypt.
 The squadron flew its first operational mission on 6 November 1942, being used for long-range reconnaissance, mine-laying and anti-shipping strikes.
 Unlike the USAAF, 14 Squadron used the equipment for carrying torpedoes, sinking several merchant ships with this weapon.
 The Marauder also proved useful in disrupting enemy air transport, shooting down considerable numbers of German and Italian transport aircraft flying between Italy and North Africa.

 In 1943, deliveries of 100 long-wingspan B-26C-30s (Marauder II) allowed two squadrons of the South African Air Force, 12 Squadron and 24 Squadron to be equipped, these being used for bombing missions over the Aegean Sea, Crete, and Italy.
 A further 350 B-26Fs and Gs were supplied in 1944, with two more South African squadrons (21 and 30) joining No 12 and 24 in Italy to form an all-Marauder equipped wing, while one further SAAF squadron (25 Squadron) and the new RAF 39 Squadron, re-equipped with Marauders as part of the Balkan Air Force supporting Tito's Partisans in Yugoslavia.
 A Marauder of 25 Squadron SAAF, shot down on the unit's last mission of World War II on 4 May 1945, was the last Marauder lost in action.
-The British and South African aircraft were quickly scrapped following the end of the war, the United States not wanting the return of the Lend-Lease aircraft.
+The British and South African aircraft were quickly scrapped following the end of the conflict as the United States did not want the return of the Lend-Lease aircraft.

 France

 Following Operation Torch, (the Allied invasion of North Africa), the Free French Air Force re-equipped three squadrons with Marauders for medium-bombing operations in Italy and the Allied invasion of southern France.
 These B-26s replaced Lioré et Olivier LeO 451s and Douglas DB-7s.
-Toward the end of the war, seven of the nine French Groupes de Bombardement used the Marauder, taking part in 270 missions with 4,884 aircraft sorties in combat.
+Toward the end of the conflict, seven of the nine French Groupes de Bombardement used the Marauder, taking part in 270 missions with 4,884 aircraft sorties in combat.
 Free French B-26 groups were disbanded in June 1945.
-Replaced in squadron service by 1947, two lingered on as testbeds for the Snecma Atar jet engine, one of these remaining in use until 1958.
+Replaced in squadron service by 1947, two aircraft lingered on as testbeds for the Snecma Atar jet engine, one of these remaining in use until 1958.